-The MS/MS fragmentation can be carried out on peptides selected either in the Peptide window (Chapter 9.4) or on highlighted sequences in a sequence window (Chapter 3.2).
-Once you have an ms/ms window you can enter a new peptide sequence or change the displayed sequence.
+The MS/MS fragmentation can be carried out on peptides selected either in the Peptide window (Chapter 10.4) or on highlighted sequences in a sequence window (Chapter 3.2).
+Once you have an ms/ms window you can enter a new peptide sequence or change the displayed sequence in the sequence edit winow.
+Note that there is a limit or 500 residues for the cleavage (250 in 'Simple view'.

-If you are working on de-novo interpretation of an ms/ms spectrum, you can use the Fragment analysis module (Chapter 12.3) to quickly scan for sequence tags.
+If you are working on de-novo interpretation of an ms/ms spectrum, you can use the Fragment analysis module (Chapter 13.3) to quickly scan for sequence tags.